 The Witch is a watershed moment for horror, one of the best in decades. | Trailer

 I watch a lot of horror movies.
 Many of them are not good.
 While I try to celebrate the good while downplaying the bad, it occurs to me that this guide might benefit from a short list of the movies I cannot in good conscience recommend.
 They come in two flavors.
 First are the many films that just didn’t do it for me, or at least didn’t have enough good to outweigh the bad.
 Maybe they’ll scare the shit out of you, though.
 I hope they do.
 Second are the stinkers, the ones you should avoid at all costs.

-Beyond the Gates • The Boy • Dark Skies • The Darkness • The Den • Deliver Us From Evil • The Disappointments Room • Don’t Breath • The Forest • Found • Haunt • Heartless • Horns • The House of Last Things • Hush • Intruders • The Invoking • Jessabelle • Lights Out • Mama • Mr. Jones • Nothing Left to Fear • The Other Side of the Door • The Pyramid • Rigor Mortis • Siren • The Snare • Twixt
+Anitbirth • Beyond the Gates • The Boy • The Bunny Game • Dark Skies • The Darkness (not to be confused with the excellent 2002 film) • The Dark Tapes • The Den • Deliver Us From Evil • The Disappointments Room • Don’t Breath • The Forest • Found • Haunt • Heartless • Horns • The House of Last Things • Hush • Intruders • The Invoking • Jessabelle • Lights Out • Mama • Mr. Jones • Nothing Left to Fear • The Other Side of the Door • The Pyramid • Rigor Mortis • Silent House • Siren • The Snare • Split • Twixt • The Visit

 Recommendations & Forthcoming Movies

 Recommendations are welcome.
 Drop me a line at email@example.com.
 The only criteria for this guide is that the release date is 2008 or later.
 For reference, my current to-watch list follows: